Ulf3000/sessionBuddy/README.md

 but i replaced everything with up to date librarys n stuff and added some bells n whistles.. so its also compatible up to ff64 and works together with multiple windows ..

 private windows are not saved !

+it doesnt have any removal functions(cause im too lazy) so if you wanna deinstall it you have to either restart the browser or just wait till you restart anyways ...